 If you have an older central air conditioner, you might choose to replace the outdoor compressor with a modern, high-efficiency unit.
-If you choose to do so, have Comfort Masters Heating and Air Conditioning to ensure that the new compressor is properly matched to the indoor unit.
-Keep in mind that due too recent changes in refrigerants and air conditioning designs, it might be wiser to replace the entire system.
-Today’s best air conditioners use 30% to 50% less energy to produce the same amount of cooling as air conditioners previous to mid-1970s.
+If you choose to do so, have Comfort Masters Heating and Air Conditioning ensure that the new compressor is properly matched to the indoor unit.
+Keep in mind that due to recent changes in refrigerants and air conditioning designs, it might be wiser to replace the entire system.
+Today’s best air conditioners use 30% to 50% less energy to produce the same amount of cooling as air conditioners from around the mid-1970s.

 The efficiency of units that are even 10 years old can save 20% to 40% of your cooling energy costs.
 Proper sizing and installation are key elements in determining air conditioner efficiency.
 Too large a unit does not adequately remove humidity.
 On the other hand, too small a unit will not be able to attain a comfortable temperature on the hottest days.

 Still not sure how SEER should factor into your plans to repair or replace your air conditioning unit?
 The Comfort Masters team is here to help!
 We will work with you to make sure you end up with the perfect unit for your needs.
 From installing a new unit to maintaining an older one, our experienced professionals can handle all of your heating and air conditioning needs.
 Contact us today to schedule a consultation!

 “Awesome company to have on your side, from start to finish, they made sure everything was running as it should and that we were satisfied.
 All were super professional, polite and patient with us, would recommend to everyone!!
 5 STAR COMPANY FOR SURE!”

 We answer all your questions so you can be confident in your decisions.

 Sweeping, dusting, and vacuuming will be accomplished at the conclusion of each days work and all debris from the premises

 All work will be preformed in a neat and professional manner by journeyman class technicians.